 A correction to start with: Norman Grad advised me, in court today, that he is NOT related to David or Patte Atkins-Grad.
 If an apology is in order, I apologize.
 It is great that you’re coming to support David and Patricia, especially since you are not related.

-The opening motions, prior to the jury being brought in, seemed innocuous.
-The now deceased Norman Abramowitz, former Mayor of Tamarac played a part.
-It appears that he met with Bruce Chait and Patte Atkins-Grad, in order to assure that a majority of three commissioners in the City of Tamarac, would approve the project.
+The opening motions, before the jury being brought in, seemed innocuous.
+The now-deceased Norman Abramowitz, former Mayor of Tamarac, played a part.
+It appears that he met with Bruce Chait and Patte Atkins-Grad, to assure that a majority of three commissioners in the City of Tamarac would approve the project.

 Whatever nefarious plans were hatched, we’ll all find out in the next several days.

 Jury instructions were normal.
-Judge Bober did advise the jurors of what the charges were: Unlawful Compensation, counts 1 and 4: Bribery, counts 2 and 5; Official Misconduct, counts 3, 6, and 7; and Conspiracy to Commit Unlawful Compensation.
+Judge Bober advised the jurors of the charges: Unlawful Compensation, counts 1 and 4: Bribery, counts 2 and 5; Official Misconduct, counts 3, 6, and 7; and Conspiracy to Commit Unlawful Compensation.
 That totals EIGHT felonies.

 The Prosecutor’s opening arguments centered around the Chaits, father and son, Bruce and Shawn, being sure that the commission would approve their project.
-According to Assistant State Attorney Deborah Zimet, the Community Development Department in the City of Tamarac, was going to recommend approval, but theirs was only a suggestion.
+According to Assistant State Attorney Deborah Zimet, the Community Development Department in the City of Tamarac would recommend approval, but theirs was only a suggestion.
 The city commission has the only vote to make it happen.
 The Chaits needed to control three commissioners.

 During a 10 minute break, I wandered out of the courtroom where I saw Tamarac City Commissioner Diane Glasser and her forever sidekick, Percy Johnson.
-Although she was scheduled to testify today, court was recessed prior to her expected long testimony.
+Although she was scheduled to testify today, the court was recessed before her expected long testimony.
 There was only enough time for two witnesses.

 The first witness was from Verizon telephone.
 She outlined the great number of phone calls that transpired between Atkins-Grad and Shawn Chait.
 There were more than 250.